 Getting a quote for new hardware

-If you would like to purchase new IT equipment, our Service Desk is happy to recommend, purchase, configure and deliver any IT equipment that is available from University approved suppliers.
-We also have our own contract with Dell and, being the largest purchaser of Dell equipment in the University, get very good discounts and upgraded 5 year warranties.
+If you would like to purchase new IT equipment, our Service Desk is happy to recommend, purchase, configure and deliver any IT equipment that is available from University-approved suppliers.
+Typically the best prices are found through the University’s desktop and laptop tender which include different configurations and 5 year hardware warranties.

 Each research group is responsible for purchasing it’s own licences.
-The UCS can provide most software packages at discounted prices.
-Usually you will only need to buy the licence; we will already have the disk and can install the software for you, but please phone to check for anything eclectic!
+The UIS can provide most software packages at discounted prices.
+Usually you will only need to buy the licence; we will already have the disk and can install the software for you, but please phone to check.

 HOW TO PURCHASE: